NetSPI/PowerUpSQL/README.md

 * License: BSD 3-Clause
 * Required Dependencies: PowerShell v.3
 * Optional Dependencies: None

+Script Usage
+*To use the module, type `Import-Module PowerUpSQL.psd1` *To list functions from the module, type `Get-Command -Module PowerUpSQL` *To list help for a function, type `Get-Help FunctionName` *To run as an alternative domain user, use the runas command to launch PowerShell first.
+Example: `runas /noprofile /netonly /user:domain\user PowerShell.exe`

 Below are the functions included in this module.
 I've provided a list of the ones completed so far, but I've also outlined the intended development roadmap.
 High level roadmap Goals include adding functions, adding multi-threading to all common functions, and testing against SQL Server version 2000 to 2014.
 At the moment most of the testing was done on versions 2008-2014.